-- 1. What action is the school district refusing to take? - 2.
-Why is the school district refusing to act? - 3.
-What rejected options were considered and why was each option rejected? - 4.
-What evaluation procedure, test, record or report was used as a basis for the refusal to act? - 5.
+- 1. What action is the school district not taking? - 2.
+Why is the school district not taking this action? - 3.
+What rejected options were considered, and why was each option rejected? - 4.
+What evaluation procedure, test, record, report, or data was used as a basis for this decision? - 5.
 What other factors were relevant to the school district's decision? - 6.
 What next steps, if any, are recommended?